-LONDON – The brother of a suicide bomber who killed 22 people in Manchester in May 2017 failed to appear on Thursday at a public inquiry investigating the attack, angering bereaved families seeking answers about the killer’s motivations.
+LONDON – The brother of a suicide bomber who killed 22 people in Manchester in May 2017 has left Britain ahead of a scheduled appearance on Thursday at a public inquiry investigating the attack, the inquiry was told on Tuesday.

 Salman Abedi blew himself up at the end of an Ariana Grande concert at the Manchester Arena venue, as parents arrived to collect their children.
 Among those killed were seven children, the youngest aged eight, while 237 people were injured.

 The brothers were born to Libyan parents who emigrated to Britain during the rule of Muammar Gaddafi.
-The parents and their younger children are in Libya and are also refusing to cooperate with the inquiry.
+The parents and their younger children are in Libya and are also refusing to cooperate with the inquiry, Greaney said.